-One of the shining jewels atop Twinsburg’s Director of Parks and Recreations crown is Rock the Park.
+One of the shining jewels in the crown of Twinsburg’s Director of Parks and Recreations is Rock the Park.
 The successful concert series has been delighting attendees of all ages since 2009.
-Local musical luminaries, the Cleveland Orchestra, and Michael Stanley (along with many others), have graced the Perici Amphitheater stage, one of Twinsburg’s hidden gems, tucked away in the far reaches of Glen Chamberlain park.
-The amphitheater, which resembles a miniature Blossom Music Center, can accommodate 1,500 attendees, and often is filled to capacity for these popular performances.
+Local musical luminaries, the Cleveland Orchestra, and Michael Stanley (along with many others) have graced the Perici Amphitheater stage, one of Twinsburg’s hidden gems, tucked away in the far reaches of Glen Chamberlin Park.
+The amphitheater, which resembles a miniature Blossom Music Center, can accommodate 1,500 attendees and often is filled to capacity for these popular performances.

-As is often the case, the series started on a much smaller scale: in the summer of 2009, a concert geared exclusively towards adults was scheduled at the community outdoor pool, but with the murder of Officer Josh Miktarian it quickly morphed into a benefit for the fallen hero.
+As is often the case, the series started on a much smaller scale: in the summer of 2009, a concert geared exclusively toward adults was scheduled at the community outdoor pool, but with the murder of Officer Josh Miktarian it quickly morphed into a benefit for the fallen hero.
 The outpouring of support from the community was tremendous and the following year three concerts were planned at the amphitheater, a mere two hundred yards from its original locale.
-At present, the event not only offers musical acts, but a wide assortment of edibles and beverages, including some courtesy of food trucks.
-2015 was arguably the event’s most successful to date as six concerts drew 7,000 attendees during the sultry summer months.
+At present, the event offers not only musical acts, but a wide assortment of edibles and beverages, including some that are courtesy of food trucks.
+Arguably 2015 was the event’s most successful year to date as six concerts drew seven thousand attendees during the sultry summer months.